better-internet/radworks-grants/docs/org_design/grants_org_design.md

 **KPIs:**
 * Easy: allocate 4% (40,000 USDC) of budget to Drips balance + drip to 4 dependencies [as outlined here](https://github.com/radicle-dev/radicle-grants/issues/60).
 * Hard: onboard all teams behind the 4 dependencies to at least 5 of their own dependencies, such that they split the incoming Drips from us further down the line.
 The aim being to kick off some network effects via Drips.
+This totals to at least 20 teams onboarded.

 **Reasoning & Analysis:**
 * **How?:** we will do this by reaching out to our dependencies, collecting a list of their dependencies, reaching out to those dependencies, and so on, then onboard all of these groups to Drips.
 Once this is completed, we will start Dripping the allocated funds.
 * **Contribution to growth:** the benefits will be two-fold: (a) create successful case studies, which will help with marketing and (b) increase adoption and network effects for Drips.

-**Goal:** Onboard grantees to more permanent work within the Radicle ecosystem.

-**Philosophy:** The aim with this is to provide a model for other DAOs on how to uplevel casual contributors into more permanent or regular work.

-**KPIs:**
-* Easy: bring 1 grantee team to the level that they can either spin off their own Org or join an existing one in a more permanent working engagement.
-* Hard: bring 2+ grantee teams to that level.

-**Reasoning & Analysis:**
-* **How?:** we will make a point about not keeping grantees tethered or beholden to Grant funding, but instead - where it makes sense - encourage them to work directly with the main RadicleDAO, other sub-DAOs, or spin off their own sub-DAO through a new proposal.
-* **Contribution to growth:** in cases where a grantee is working on an important enough problem, bringing them into the fold of more permanent work will mean putting resources behind solving important problems for the RadicleDAO at large, as well as their entire Radicle ecosystem.

 ## **Reporting & Success Criteria**